na-na-hi/renget/archive/hdg-nai-v3.md

 This is a bonus section with some helpful information about the web UI extension, found here: https://github.com/Metachs/sdwebui-nai-api

 #### Tip 1: img2img inpainting
 In NAI's UI, inpainting is only provided via their inpainting model.
 For technical reasons due to how the inpainting model architecture is designed, using this mode will replace the content of the desired area **in it's entirety**.
 Scribbling or drawing over the desired masked area will not influence the result.
-While this is very useful for perfect seams and prompt-only directed work, it is not useful for those that prefer redrawing and inpainting with a chosen denoise strength.
+While this is very useful for perfect seams and prompt-only directed work, it is not useful for those that prefer redrawing and "inpainting" with a chosen denoise strength.

-Using the web UI extension, inpainting can be performed using not only NAI's inpainting model, but also utilizing the traditional "img2img inpainting" workflow the web UI provides, which allows for scribbling/redrawing, a custom denoise strength, and to only affect the masked region.
+Using the web UI extension, inpainting can be performed using not only NAI's inpainting model, but also utilizing the traditional "img2img inpainting" workflow the web UI provides, which allows for scribbling/redrawing, a custom denoise strength, while only affecting a masked region.

 To use this mode, you must change the `NAI Inpainting` setting, found under the `NAI API Generation` accordion in the img2img tab.
 ![image](https://files.catbox.moe/j96rac.png)